5 Ways CLM Software Improves Scheduling of Contract Management Processes

 The centralization of all contract data allows contract managers to point out the who/what/when of every task.
 Since there is no delay in waiting for a file to be pulled out of a physical cabinet or to pass review from the legal team (since the uploaded files are always up-to-date!), contract managers are able to assign and receive tasks with more detailed information.

 Email isn’t a replacement for CLM software because it slows down contract drafting, lacks check-in/check-out features, lacks a centralized document library, and doesn’t provide visibility of the latest contract version.
-A robust enterprise-level CLM solution has MS Word and Outlook natively built into its system.
-For example, the Contract Logix contract management software system fully utilizes any edition of MS Word and Outlook and all of their word processing features (except save).
-By leveraging widely used tools, a CLM solution accelerates the learning curve of users across all levels of proficiency.
+A robust enterprise-level contract management solution has word processing and email natively built into its system.
+By leveraging these tools, a contract management solution accelerates the learning curve of users across all levels of proficiency.

-By leveraging CLM software, your organization can improve the scheduling of its contract management processes and accelerate the execution of contracts.
+By leveraging contract management software, your organization can improve the scheduling of its contract management processes and accelerate the execution of contracts.